Skip to main content

 Abstract

 Crowdsourced air temperature data from networks like Weather Underground offer dense spatial coverage and are increasingly used to study the canopy urban heat island (CUHI) effect.
 However, these observations are noisy: siting conditions, environmental interference, and sensor failures introduce spatially and temporally varying bias.
 This complicates interpolation, limiting our ability to estimate neighborhood-level air temperature.
 While interpolation techniques such as kriging account for uncertainty, they do so under the assumption of homoscedasticity.
-Moreover, they struggle to scale beyond a few thousand observations, which limits their utility on crowdsourced data.
-To overcome these limitations, we develop a sparse variational Gaussian process model that accounts for heteroscedasticity, allowing us to efficiently produce interpolated air temperature fields with calibrated uncertainty estimates.
-To test our approach, we apply our model to six years of hourly data across Durham County, North Carolina.
-This area includes a medium-sized city, so we expect our model to generalize to similarly sized regions with sufficient sensor coverage.
-Compared to ERA5-Land, it improves estimates of canopy temperature (MAE=0.57°C versus ERA5-Land MAE=3.20°C on held-out locations) and enables high-resolution analysis of CUHI patterns over space and time.
+Moreover, they struggle to scale beyond a few thousand observations, limiting their utility on crowdsourced data.
+To overcome these limitations, we develop a sparse variational Gaussian process model that accounts for heteroscedasticity, allowing us to efficiently interpolate air temperature fields with calibrated uncertainty quantification.
+To test our approach, we apply our model to six years of hourly data across Durham County, North Carolina, and compare predictions at held-out sensor locations with linearly-interpolated ERA5-Land.
+Our method improves estimates at held-out locations (MAE=0.57°C versus ERA5-Land MAE=3.20°C) and enables high-resolution analysis of CUHI patterns over space and time.
 We illustrate this by visualizing (1) how CUHI patterns vary with synoptic conditions, (2) differential impacts on heating and cooling demand, and (3) annual hours exceeding 35°C by neighborhood.
 Our method provides a scalable and statistically rigorous framework for transforming crowdsourced climate data into a gridded reanalysis product.
-Using these data, we can better quantify urban heat exposure and its impact on health and energy.
+Using this product, we can better quantify urban heat exposure and its impact on health and energy.

 DOI